nikshcherbakov/smart-home-manager/README.md

 </p>

-The application is devided into two parts:
+The application is divided into two parts:
-1. The software part (whitten in Java)
+1. The software part (written in Java)
 2. The hardware part (Arduino + NodeMCU)

 ## Software part